TheMrAnderson/gitpuller/README.md

 ## Publishing

-This package is automatically published to npm via GitHub Actions on pushes to the `master` branch.
+This package is automatically published to npm via GitHub Actions on pushes to the `master` branch as `@themranderson/gitpuller`.
 To set up publishing:

 1. Create an npm account if you don't have one.
 2. Generate an access token with publish permissions.